CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🎤 Thom Yorke

 I like almost everything of Yorke's, so I'll list a few songs in no particular order.
-My favorite album, if I were forced to pick, would probably be 'In Rainbows', mainly because of Thom Yorke's falsetto, which I think is his defining attribute.
+My favorite album, if I were forced to pick, would probably be 'In Rainbows', mainly because of Thom Yorke's falsetto, which I think is complementary to his artistic use of the piano, and his most defining attribute.

 > "I think the most important thing about music is the sense of escape." &mdash; Thom Yorke